rtaylor034/datapack-archive-unfinished/README.md

 ## XP Health
 **namespace: xphealth**<br>
 **dependencies: 'slime' ([SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1))**<br>
+**years in progress: 2022**
 ### Vision
 A for-fun pack that the player's XP bar into their health bar, slowly draining over time.

-The goal was to create fast-paced gameplay that forced the player to always be moving and thinking of their next move.
+The goal was to create fast-paced gameplay that forced the player to always be thinking of their next move.

 ### Current State Provides
 Players start with 180 'health', indicated by the level on their XP bar.

 This value decreases by 1 every second, meaning your health was essentially how many more seconds you had to live.

-Picking up XP is the only way to increase this value.<br>
+Picking up XP is the only way to increase your health.<br>
 *Default conversion rate is 7 health per 1 XP*

 Taking damage reduces your health by 5x the normal amount.